top of page

 EVENT PAYMENT

-Checks, Money Order or Cash if you see Chris Hamp.
-Becuase of the cost expenses associated with Credit Cards and PayPal, we are unable to accept them at this time.
+Due to the cost and tax implications associated with credit card processing and other online payment systems, we are unable to accept them at this time.

 14619 W Jacobs Road